 We are a party to a Change of Control and Severance Agreement with each of Messrs.
-Lee, Tiernan, and Knittel.
+Tiernan and Knittel.
 The agreements become effective upon a change of control of our company as defined in the agreements.
 Under the agreements, each of the executives has agreed to remain employed by our company or its successor for a rolling one-year period after a change of control upon the same terms and conditions that existed immediately prior to the change of control and to refrain from competing with our company during the term of employment and while any severance payments are being made.
-The agreements provide for the payment by our company, for one year after termination of employment by our company without good cause or by the executive for good reason, as defined in the agreements, or by the executive for any reason during the 30-day period following the first anniversary of the change of control, of compensation equal to the greater of two times the average of the base salary and bonus for the two years prior to such termination or the base salary and targeted bonus for the fiscal year in which such termination occurs in the case of Mr. Lee and the greater of the average of the base salary and bonus for the two years prior to such termination or the base salary and targeted bonus for the fiscal year in which such termination occurs in the case of Messrs.
-Tiernan and Knittel.
-In the case of such termination, the agreements also provide for the continuation of insurance coverage on the executive and the executive's family for two years in the case of Mr. Lee and one year in the case of Messrs.
-Tiernan and Knittel.
-In addition, the agreements provide for the continuation of base salary payments and benefit coverage for the executive's family for a period of 12 months after the death of the executive and for the payment in the event of disability of a lump sum equal to the greater of two times the average of the base salary and bonus for the two fiscal years prior to such termination or the executive's base salary and targeted bonus for the fiscal year in which such termination occurs in the case of Mr. Lee and the greater of the average of the base salary and bonus for the two fiscal years prior to such termination or the executive's base salary and targeted bonus for the fiscal year in which such termination occurs in the case of Messrs.
-Tiernan and Knittel.
-The agreements provide that in the event of a change of control 50% of unvested options and deferred stock units vest immediately and the remaining 50% of unvested options and deferred stock units vest immediately if the executive is terminated by our company without good cause or by the executive for good reason.
-All vested options, including those vesting under the terms of the agreements, will be exercisable during their full term in the event of a change of control.
+The agreements provide for the payment by our company, for one year after termination of employment by our company without good cause or by the executive for good reason, as defined in the agreements, or by the executive for any reason during the 30-day period following the first anniversary of the change of control, of compensation equal to the greater of the average of the base salary and bonus for the two years prior to such termination or the base salary and targeted bonus for the fiscal year in which such termination occurs.
+In the case of such termination, the agreements also provide for the continuation of insurance coverage on the executive's family for a period of 12 months after the death of the executive and for the payment in the event of disability of a lump sum equal to the greater of the average of the base salary and bonus for the two fiscal years prior to such termination or the base salary and targeted bonus for the fiscal year in which such termination occurs.
+The agreements provide for the payment in the event of disability of a lump sum equal to the greater of the average of the base salary and bonus for the two fiscal years prior to such termination or the executive's base salary and targeted bonus for the fiscal year in which such termination occurs.
+The agreements provide for the continuation of base salary and targeted bonus for the fiscal year in which such termination occurs.
+The agreements provide that in the

 All unexercisable options and unvested deferred stock units held by Messrs.
-Lee, Tiernan, and Knittel included in the "Outstanding Equity Awards at Fiscal Year-End" table of this proxy statement are subject to the provisions of the Change of Control and Severance Agreement described above.
+Tiernan and Knittel included in the "Outstanding Equity Awards at Fiscal Year-End" table of this proxy statement are subject to the provisions of the Change of Control and Severance Agreement described above.
+The total approximate value of payments required to be paid to Messrs.
+Tiernan and Knittel, including the market value of unvested equity awards that would become fully vested, upon termination by our company without good cause or by the executives for good reason as of June 30, 2009 would have been \$4,958,612 and \$2,093,205, respectively.